mathieuprog/solid-compose/README.md

 Indicates the data source from where the color scheme is retrieved.
 Built-in storages are:
 * `signalStorage`: retrieves the color scheme from a signal.
-* `localStorage`: retrieves the color scheme from local storage.
+* `localStorage`: retrieves the color scheme from localStorage.
 * `mediaQuery`: retrieves the color scheme from the media query, setter throws an error.
 * `queryString`: retrieves the color scheme from the URL's query parameter `"color-scheme"`.